-Users in deployment C are running a TLS-enabled Web browser and the Citrix Program Neighborhood Client (32-bit Windows, Version 8x).
+Users in deployment C are running a TLS-enabled Web browser and the Program Neighborhood Client (32-bit Windows, Version 10.x).

-Deployment C - Secure Gateway (double-hop) and IPSEC
+This diagram shows Sample Deployment C, which uses Secure Gateway (double hop) and IPSec

 In sample deployment C, the demilitarized zone (DMZ) is divided into two segments.
 The Secure Gateway Service is located in the first hop of the DMZ.
 The Web Interface and Secure Gateway proxy are located in the second hop of the DMZ.
 Users connect to the Secure Gateway server in the first hop DMZ.